No-Cost STI/STD Screening & Treatment

 How do I know if I need to get tested?

 If you’re sexually active, you’re at risk for contracting a sexually transmitted infection.
 It’s important to know if you have an STI/STD so that you can keep your body healthy and safe from disease.

-If you’re unexpectedly pregnant or think you might be, True Care offers no-cost STI/STD testing and treatment for Chlamydia and Gonorrhea to make sure your body is healthy.
+If you’re unexpectedly pregnant or think you might be, True Care offers no-cost STI/STD testing and treatment for Chlamydia, Gonorrhea, and Trichomoniasis to make sure your body is healthy.
 Schedule an appointment with us today for judgment-free services.